I sometimes think there is nothing so delightful as drawing.

 How much more difficult is it then, to not only portray an individual accurately, but to also do so with a artistic flair and mastery of painting technique on the order of that shown by Cecilia Beaux.

-Beaux was one of the finest American portrait painters of the late 19th and early 20th Centuries, putting her in the company of of many great artists.
-She fares well in the comparison, in my estimation showing second as an American painter of portraits only to John Singer Sargent, which is saying something.
+Beaux was one of the finest American portrait painters of the late 19th and early 20th Centuries, putting her in the company of many great artists.
+She fares well in the comparison, in my eyes showing second as an American painter of portraits only to John Singer Sargent (it’s probably just a personal preference that I like her work even more than that of Eakins).

 Her beautifully subtle application of impressionistic color, masterful draftsmanship and confident freedom of brushwork easily put her on par with the best of the “American Impressionist” painters who were her contemporaries.